-Batteries are different from other components in our smartphones.
+Batteries are different from other components on our smartphones.
 They have chemicals in them and these chemicals generate energy.
 Needless to say, like all good things it will wear off with time and that is the reason batteries need to be taken care of.
 But many of our local tech experts often give us various tips to maintain a good battery health but it often ends up in damaging our battery.
-So let’s talk about all such myths one by one.
+So let’s talk about all such myths one by one about Overcharging your phone.

 Firstly let’s have a look at chargers.